Education officials in Texas to vote on curriculum that would add Bible lessons to reading and language arts teachings

 By Zoe Sottile, CNN

-(CNN) — Officials in Texas are set to vote Tuesday on a new public school curriculum that incorporates lessons from the Bible as early as kindergarten, that provoked criticism from advocacy groups and families across the state.
+(CNN) — Officials in Texas are set to vote Tuesday on a controversial new public school curriculum that incorporates Christian lessons from the Bible as early as kindergarten while putting less focus on other faiths.

-The state Board of Education will vote on revisions to its K-5 reading and English language arts materials, part of Bluebonnet Learning, the Texas Education Agency-developed open education resources.
-The state-owned curriculum is optional.
-It stems from House Bill 1605, which offers a $40 per student annual incentive to schools that adopt the materials.
+The state Board of Education will vote on revisions to K-5 reading and English language arts materials that are part of Bluebonnet Learning, an optional, state-owned and Texas Education Agency-developed open education resource that can earn schools $40 per student annually for adopting it.

+The teaching materials have been criticized as disproportionate, focusing on Christianity much more than other religions, a conflict reflected in prior debates in Texas and in other states led largely by Republicans.

+Texas last year allowed public schools to hire uncertified religious chaplains as counselors, and the legislature has pushed to require public school classrooms to display the Ten Commandments.
+A similar law in Louisiana was temporarily blocked this month by a federal judge as likely unconstitutional, while Oklahoma public school parents, teachers and ministers have sued to stop a similar mandate.

 The proposed materials “violate the separation of church and state and the academic freedom of our classroom, but also the sanctity of the teaching profession,” said Texas AFT, a union that represents over 60,000 public school educators and support staff across the state, in a news release.